AminaHanan246/bulk_rna_seq_prj/README.md

 Download FASTQ files using SRA tools
 ------------------------------------
-The sequencing data stored in NCBI database in the form SRA files, which can be downloaded using NCBI’s SRA toolkit.
+The sequencing data is stored in the NCBI database in the form of SRA files, which can be downloaded using NCBI’s SRA toolkit.
 The `prefetch` command downloads the SRA files based on the specified SRA accession number.
 ```bash
 prefetch SRR7179504